StetsenTech/rolodex-reader/README.md

 # Rolodex Reader

- Rolodex Reader is a simple project that processes a bulk of personal information in varies formats and normalizing them into standard JSON format.
+ Rolodex Reader is a simple project that processes a bulk of personal information in various formats and normalizing them into standard JSON format.

 ## Documentation